oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

 `morse_3_vx.y.ino.wifi_lora_32.bin` with x.y being the version number.

 Now get the WiFi menu again by clicking quickly three times on the RED button, and select the enry "**Update Firmw.**".
-Similar to file upload, you point your browser to "m32.local", and you will eventually see a Login screen.
-This tiem you use the user name "**m32**" and the password "**update**".
+Similar to file upload, you point your browser to "m32.local" (or the shown IP address), and you will eventually see a Login screen.
+This time you use the user name "**m32**" and the password "**update**".

 Again you will see a file selection screen next, you select your binary file and click the button labelled "Begin".
 This time the uplaod will take longer - it can take a few minutes, so be patient.
 The file is big, needs to be uploaded and written to the Morserino-32 and needs to be verified to make sure it is an executable file.
 Finally, the device will restart itself and you should notice the new version number on the display during start-up.